joe7575/minecart/README.md

 - Minecart has its own cart in addition to the standard cart.
 - The minecart can "run" through unloaded areas.
 This is done by means of stored routes as mod storage.
-If the area is unloaded the cart will simply follow the predefined route until the an area is loaded again.
+If the area is unloaded the cart will simply follow the predefined route until an area is loaded again.
 In this case the cart will be spawned and run as usual.
 - To store a route, a player has to place Railway Buffers on both ends,